-Amber-Rose Rush: Venod Skantha's life out of control spiralled into murder
+Amber-Rose Rush: Venod Skantha's out-of-control life that spiralled into murder

 "This is one thing I'll never forget that'll linger with me for the rest of my life."

-After two nights in Balclutha, Skantha, Ms Clinton and Witness 32 returned to Dunedin.
+After two nights in Balclutha, Skantha, Clinton and Witness 32 returned to Dunedin.

-By this point, police had been made aware of the online argument between the defendant and victim and orchestrated a meeting for him with Ms Rush and an undercover officer.
+By this point, police had been made aware of the online argument between the defendant and victim and orchestrated a meeting for him with Lisa-Ann Rush and an undercover officer.

 On the way to the venue, the trio stopped at New World supermarket and bought flowers and a card, as well as a couple of bottles of wine for Skantha.

-The decision to buy the items from Amber-Rose's former workplace had not been deliberate, Ms Clinton said.
+The decision to buy the items from Amber-Rose's former workplace had not been deliberate, Clinton said.

 During the meeting, Skantha suggested the girl's death had been a suicide.

-When Ms Rush sharply denied that, he threw up a few names of people who could be involved.
+When Rush sharply denied that, he threw up a few names of people who could be involved.

 "I was sitting in the room thinking I'm in there with her daughter's murderer.
 What the f*** am I doing?"
 Witness 32 said.